enkidevs/curriculum/java/fundamentals/tips-iii/package-naming-conventions.md

 ## Content

-To prevent name conflicts between packages, it it is best to follow the naming convention for Java packages.
+To prevent name conflicts between packages, it is best to follow the naming convention for Java packages.

 The internet domain name of the person or company responsible for the package is used in reverse preceding the package name.